UK Job Search tips

 1. Ensure you have a current visa with at least 12 months entitlement to legally work in the UK or some other European passport or legal right to work in the UK.
 Tier 5 youth mobility visas are popular for the under 30’s and provide a two year UK right to work, ideal for working in London.
 If you don’t qualify for a Tier 5 visa, or it is shortly due to expire, you may be able to get sponsored if you have the right skills.
 Check out our visa pages for more info.

-2. UK CVs need to be focused on the type of job you want.
+2. Your UK CV needs to be focused on the type of job you want.
 Ideally you need tailored CVs for each job you apply for.
 If you want contract or permanent, state you do, but don’t say both!
 It must have a clear profile stating what you want and where you want to work.
 It should also include your key skills, experience and key industries worked in, with a line on your current availability.
-Your UK CV will need to be populated with the 6 keywords that are most relevant to your profession so you standout on recruitment database skill searches.
+You will need to populate your UK CV with at least 6 keywords that are most relevant to your profession so you standout on recruitment database skill searches.

 3. You need a presence on social media that matches your CV and you MUST have an up-to-date LinkedIn profile.
 We also suggest you set up a separate Gmail account for your job search and related communications.